Let them flow: How tears can make you happy

 Categories:

-Tears are often seen as a sign of vulnerability – and vulnerability is often seen as a threat to ‘dominant’ ideas of masculinity.
+Tears are often seen as a sign of vulnerability, and vulnerability can be seen as a threat to dominant ideas of masculinity.
+But are they?

 From the Ancient Greeks through to Medieval Japanese and European Warriors, many previous cultures believed crying was a sign of passion, strength and understanding the world around them – something to be proud of.